leonardocerliani/GUTS_fmri_preproc/TUT/06_MRIcroGL_Scripting/README.md

 Here I tried another approach: load a single ROI and then save the bmp after estimating the COG.

-Since it is not possible to install additional libraries in the M's python environment, I cannot read directly from the stout.
+Since it is not possible to install additional libraries in the M's python environment, I cannot read directly from the `stdout`.
 So I used a trick.
 To estimate the COG of the ROI, I used `fslstats [ROI_number].nii.gz -c > [tmp_file]`.
-This fsl utility estimates the COG.
-Then it's a piece of cake to read the coordinates from tmp file.
+This fsl utility estimates the COG of the image which is fed to it.
+Since our ROIs images only have 1's in the ROI and zeros elsewhere, we will get the COG of the ROI.
+Then it's a piece of cake to read the coordinates from the tmp file.

-_**NB** : Make sure you adjust the FOV first and that in the `Settings` the bmp are *not* saved with transparent background_
+_**NB** : Make sure that in the MRicroGL `Settings` the bmp are **not** saved with transparent background_

 ```python
 import gl